-Feasibility was evaluated in terms of completion of the skills training programme (a drop-out was defined as attending fewer than six sessions); attendance at skills training sessions (number of sessions attended); number of mindfulness training occasions at school between the sessions (i.e. how many times the student actively participated at daily mindfulness classroom training under supervision of the students' teachers, see section 'ACT-based skills training group'); and by using an evaluation questionnaire covering aspects of treatment satisfaction on a 5-point Likert scale from very low to very high satisfaction.
+Feasibility was evaluated in terms of completion of the skills training programme (a drop-out was defined as attending fewer than six sessions); attendance at skills training sessions (number of sessions attended); number of mindfulness training occasions at school between the sessions (i.e. how many times the student actively participated at daily mindfulness classroom training under supervision of the students' teachers, see section 'ACT-based skills training aspects of treatment satisfaction on a 5-point Likert scale from very low to very high satisfaction.
 Items on the questionnaire asked participants about satisfaction with treatment contents both for the sessions and the between-session mindfulness training.
 Participants were specifically asked about satisfaction with the group format.